variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, March 20, 2020 for our next monthly meeting.
-The meeting will be held at Meeker's: A Colorado Kitchen & Bar located in the DoubleTree by Hilton Greeley at Lincoln Park at 919 7th Street.
+The March 20, 2020 GDA meeting has been cancelled.
+Please join us at 8am on Friday, April 17th, 2020 for our next monthly meeting.
+The meeting will be held at the Lincoln Park Library located at 1012 11th Street.